aaaronweisenburger/aaronweisenburger.github.io/README.md

 •Includes a central hub for rotation.
 OD: 25.4mm.
 3 TPU 65D blades and a shaft interface with OD: 19.05 mm

+Custom-Made Ammo Box(Ongoing Project):

+• All freshmen room managers apart of RPI's MakerSpace, "The Forge", were given a challenge to custom-make a box using every machine in the space

+• Box, screws, nuts, and ammo were made in Siemens NX

 ### Skills